BinPro/CONCOCT/README.md

   -m --max_n_processors             Specify the maximum number of processors CONCOCT is
                                     allowed to use, if absent, all present processors will be used.
+  -f --force_seed                   Specify an integer to use as seed for clustering to
+                                    make the process deterministic.
+Default is 0 which makes the process random.
 ```

 Dependencies